OLC-Bioinformatics/ConFindr/docs/install.md

 ## Installing Using Conda (Recommended)

-ConFindr is available within bioconda - to get bioconda installed and running see instructions [here](https://bioconda.github.io/).

-With bioconda running, you can install ConFindr with the following command:
+1. Follow the instructions [here](https://bioconda.github.io/) to add the Bioconda channel to your list of conda channels, if it hasn't already been added.

+2. Install ConFindr into a new conda environment named 'confindr':

-`conda install -c bioconda confindr`
+`conda create -n confindr -c bioconda confindr=0.8.1`

-With that done, typing `confindr.py` will bring access the ConFindr pipeline.
+3. Activate the new conda environment:

+`conda activate confindr`

+Typing `confindr -h` into the command-line will show the help menu for the program.
 See the [Usage](usage.md) section for instructions on how to use ConFindr, including a ConFindr run on an example dataset.

-## Manual Install
+## Manual Installation

-#### Executable
+### Executable

-ConFindr can also be installed using pip.
+ConFindr can also be installed using `pip`.
 Use of a virtual environment for ConFindr is highly recommended.
 To create a virtualenv:

-- Create an empty directory (i.e. `mkdir ~/Virtual_Environments/ConFindr`)
+1. Create an empty directory (i.e. `mkdir ~/Virtual_Environments/ConFindr`).
-- Virtualenv that directory (`virtualenv -p /usr/bin/python3 ~/Virtual_Environments/ConFindr`)
+2. Virtualenv that directory (`virtualenv -p /usr/bin/python3 ~/Virtual_Environments/ConFindr`).
-- Activate the virtualenv (`source ~/Virtual_Environments/ConFindr/bin/activate`)
+3. Activate the virtualenv (`source ~/Virtual_Environments/ConFindr/bin/activate`).
-- Install ConFindr - this should also install any packages that ConFindr depends on (`pip install confindr`)
+4. Install ConFindr—this should also install any packages that ConFindr depends upon (`pip install confindr`).

 With this done, you'll need to make sure that any necessary dependencies are installed.

-#### Dependencies
+### Dependencies

-Before using ConFindr, you'll need to download and add the following programs to your $PATH:
+Before using ConFindr when installed using `pip`, you'll need to download and add the following programs to your $PATH:

 - [BBTools (>=37.23)](https://jgi.doe.gov/data-and-tools/bbtools/)
 - [Mash (>=2.0)](https://github.com/marbl/Mash/releases)